sagarigrandhi/EVA4/README.md

 Assignment - Achieve > 99.4% validation accuracy (consistent in the last epochs) on the MNIST dataset using a custom CNN without FC layers in less than 10k parameters and 15 epochs within 5 attempts.

 ### Session 6 - Batch Normalization & Regularization
+Assignment - Apply L1 and L2 regularization on Session 5 code and compare the models.

+### Session 7 - Advanced Convolutions